anandray/web3-eg/README.md

 ## Repo Structure

-The project is divided into two main sections, `documentation` and `example-src`.
+The project is divided into two main directories, `documentation` and `example-src`.

-Inside `documentation` are all the files that contain the documentation text.
-This section has the Docsify files, a `getting-started` directory, and a `reference` directory.
+Inside `documentation` are all the files that contain the documentation like the Docsify files, a `getting-started` directory, and a `reference` directory.

 `getting-started` contains the information required to use, set up, and clear up web3js concepts. `reference` contains the information about each module.
 For example, inside `reference` you'll find a directory called `web3-eth` and a file called `web3-eth.md`.
 The directory contains the Markdown files describing each method in the `web3-eth` module.
 These files are then auto-compiled with `npm run compile` into `web3-eth.md`.
 (This is done to load the whole page at once for the module instead of only one Markdown file per method.)